PragmaticFlow/NBomber.Docs/docs/nbomber-studio/overview.md

 ## Overview

-NBomber Studio - is a powerful managment tool designed by NBomber for managing and interacting with NBomber load tests.
+NBomber Studio - is a powerful management tool designed by NBomber for managing and interacting with NBomber load tests.
 The tool provides the following capabilities:

 - Real-time data visibility - allows to monitor ongoing load tests while also analyzing historical test runs.
 Think of it as a native alternative to Grafana, specifically designed for NBomber load tests.